Anna Nordqvist wins Founders Cup in college homecoming

 ''I have so many friends and family here.
 They feel like family, my U.S. family,'' the 6-foot Swede said. ''Couldn't think of a better place to be.
 I'm just so happy to be back.
 I wasn't even going to play a couple weeks ago and just ended up adding it last minute.
 Maybe it was meant to be.''

-Nordqvist won her seventh LPGA Tour title and first since successfully defending the ShopRite LPGA Classic title last June.
+Nordqvist won her seventh LPGA Tour title and first since successfully defending at the ShopRite LPGA Classic last June.
 In the U.S. Women's Open in July, she lost a three-hole playoff to Brittany Lang after being penalized two strokes for touching the sand with her club in a fairway bunker on the second extra hole.

+She ended up back in the Valley of Sun after dropping the Women's Australian Open from her schedule because it didn't count in the European Solheim Cup standings.

 ''Of all the wins probably this is the one that's going to be more special,'' Nordqvist said. ''If it wasn't for me getting an opportunity to come to Arizona State University about 10 years ago, I wouldn't be here today.
 This truly still feels like home, even though I'm based in Florida.''

-She finished at 25-under 263, two shots off the LPGA Tour record that Sei Young Kim matched last year at Desert Ridge.
-The Swede had a tournament-record 61 on Saturday to take a two-stroke lead into the final round.
+Nordqvist had a tournament-record 61 on Saturday to take a two-stroke lead into the final round.
+She finished at 25-under 263, two shots off the LPGA Tour record that Sei Young Kim matched last year in the event that honors the 13 women who started the tour in 1950.

+''My phone was blowing up yesterday and I was just trying to play it chill,'' Nordqvist said. ''I knew it was one more round to play, so kept my head down.''

 Jutanugarn matched Nordqvist with a 68 in the final pairing, playing the back nine in 5 under.
 The second-ranked Thai star had a bogey-free week.
 She won five LPGA Tour titles last year and topped the player of the year points race and money list.

-Lewis is winless in 67 events since June 2014.
-The 32-year-old Texan finished second for the 25th time in her career and the 12th since her last victory.
-She won at Desert Ridge in 2013 to reach No. 1, was second in 2014 and 2015 and tied for fourth last year.

-Nordqvist made a 4-foot birdie putt on the par-4 10th to take a one-stroke lead, and pushed the margin to two with an 18-footer in the par-4 13th.

-She made a 25-footer on the par-3 17th and closed with a bogey after failing to get up-and-down from the left greenside bunker on the par-4 18th.
+Nordqvist made a 4-foot birdie putt on the par-4 10th to take a one-stroke lead, and doubled the margin with an 18-footer on the par-4 13th.
+She made a 25-footer on the par-3 17th and bogeyed the par-4 18th after hitting into the left greenside bunker.

 ''Saw the leaderboard on 15, but I just tried to keep my head down and do my thing,'' Nordqvist said. ''Felt like I played pretty solid on the front and made two good putts on 13 and 17.
 A little interesting at the end, but I'm so happy and proud of myself this week.''